Teenlife

 Here’s what Duggan, Schkolnik and Fitzgerald recommend to avoid culture shock:

-1. Give yourself some time to move to your new place before your term or program starts.
+1. Give yourself time to move to your new place before your term or program starts.
 It really pays off to have some time to adjust to your new surroundings so that you’re not totally overwhelmed.

 1. Have a good laugh at your mistakes and learn from them.
 Always be ready to apologize.